-Balti, its origin, authenticity and heritage is Birmingham Pakistani.
-And whilst it perhaps rightly falls under the label of 'BIR', by comparison the huge majority of BIR restaurants in the UK are Bangladeshi owned opposed to Pakistani or Kashmiri.
+Balti, its origin, authenticity and heritage was borne of Pakistani immigrants to Birmingham and specificially of resturant 'Adil's' in the Balti Triangle.
+And whilst it perhaps rightly falls under the label of 'BIR' (British Indian Restaurant), by comparison the huge majority of BIR restaurants in the UK are Bangladeshi owned opposed to Pakistani or Kashmiri.
 The 'balti' served at most BIR places outside of the Balti Triangle area, often has little in common with the Birmingham Balti, being usually a regular BIR style curry served, but not cooked in a bowl with handles -an ornamental stainless steel Kadai bowl for example.
 Both bowls have handles and a similar (but not identical shape), and that is where the similarities with Birmingham Balti usually end and the story of Birmingham balti can start;

 Balti is a method of cooking, 'Balti' sauce is just generic curry sauce.

 Like eating a Valencian Paella in Barcelona, it’s unlikely to meet a Valencian’s expectation of their dish nor be true to its origin...but for Balti a victim of its own success, tracking down the authentic dish is harder than ever before.
 Many of the original restaurants are no longer in existence and there are a number of reasons for this but primarily;

 * In some cases the sons and daughters of the original restaurant owners are choosing not to continue in the family business meaning the restaurants are closing and the expertise of the original chefs is lost as they take up their well earned retirement.